hgtcs/gstreamer/README.md

 file-enc-appsink.c

 ### v4l2-enc-appsink.c:
 The gstreamer pipeline is v4l2src--srccapsfilter--timeoverlay--x264enc--enc_queue--sink.
+It will save 20s of the h264 video.

 ### file-enc-appsink.c
 The gstreamer pipeline is filesrc--videoparse--timeoverlay--x264enc--enc_queue--sink.